Karthik-NS/Loan-Data-Set-Analysis/README.md

 6. Get the total number of loans with loan id and load amount which are having loan status as Late.

 7. Average loan interest rate with 60-month term and 36-month term.

+NOTE: cleansed loan data set by using pyspark like removing unnecssary trailing and leading spaces.